 These Chinese sausage waffles have that freshly baked bread aroma from the yeast.
-Layered on that is the sweet umami character of the Chinese sausage.
-This pairs perfectly with the miso enhanced red pepper and pea salad.
+Layered on that is the sweet umami character of the Chinese sausage or lap xuong in Vietnamese.
+These pair perfectly with the miso enhanced pea and red pepper salad.

-Waffles made using yeast as a rising agent can be almost bread like.
+Waffles made using yeast as a raising agent can be almost bread-like.
 They have that wonderful yeasty character of freshly baked bread.
 Adding Chinese sausage adds sweet umami notes putting this waffle at the top of my make again list.

-Chinese sausage, or lạp xưởng in Vietnamese, is a strong tasting sausage usually used in moderation to add flavour.
-Wikipedia has a good overview of the Chinese sausage, while the Meats and Sausages site goes into much more detail.
+Chinese sausage, or lap xuong (lạp xưởng) in Vietnamese, is a strong tasting sausage usually used in moderation to add flavour.
 It plays a role similar to chorizo or chouriço in Mediterranean cuisine.
 In fact, you could do a version of this dish using chorizo, just as you could substitute Chinese sausage for the chouriço in Jen’s baked zucchini dish.
+Wikipedia has a good overview of the Chinese sausage, while the Meats and Sausages site goes into much more detail.

 The Ratatouille on a polenta waffle is a similar dish where an interesting vegetable preparation compliments an interesting waffle.

-Chinese sausage (Lạp xưởng) waffles topped with a warm pea and roasted red pepper salad
+Chinese sausage waffles (lap xuong) with a warm pea and red pepper salad

 - 1 1/2 cups all purpose flour